fmaussion/teaching/linux_tutorial.rst

   # added for the physics of climate course:
   export PATH="/scratch/c707/c7071047/miniconda3/bin:$PATH"

+**Note**: if you have installed miniconda/anaconda before, you will see very similar lines in your ``.bashrc`` file.
+You should replace these lines with the new ones.

 Save the file (``[ctrl+s]`` or click on "Save") and close the editor.
 See if everything worked fine by typing::

   $ less ~/.bashrc